SouthGreenPlatform/VcfHunter/README.md

 ====================

-VcfExplorer regroups several programs which principale aims are to map RNAseq data onto reference genome sequence, perform variant calling, manipulate vcf files, perform chromosome painting of accessions based on the contribution of ancestral groups and select marker for genetic map analysis.
+VcfExplorer regroups several programs which principale aims are to map DNAseq data onto reference genome sequence, perform variant calling, manipulate vcf files, perform chromosome painting of accessions based on the contribution of ancestral groups and select marker for genetic map analysis.